Exercise 3: Filtering

 Add a DC-offset (a step-function) starting from x[200:]

 and investigate the fourier space.
-Filter it again (low or high pass) and transfer it back to the time domain and investigate the signal around the spike.
+Filter it again (low or high pass) and transfer it back to the time domain and investigate the signal around the step.

 Impulse Response Function